 Part 2: You work indefinitely in Canada as a formal U.S. / foreign employee but engage a Canadian human resources company to manage your legal status here.

-Important: You cannot legally stay a U.S. / foreign employee working in Canada past 60-90 days without starting to pay taxes in Canada (monthly withholdings and remittances).
-You must either start doing this yourself, transfer to a Canadian division of your organization and work under them, or set up with a Canadian human resources company who will manage you as a Canadian employee from the perspective of the Canadian government.
+Important: You cannot legally stay a U.S. / foreign employee working in Canada past 60-90 days when living here permanently without starting to pay taxes in Canada (monthly withholdings and remittances).
+You must either start doing this yourself, transfer to a Canadian division of your organization and work under them, or set up with a human resources company who will manage you as a Canadian employee from the perspective of the Canadian government.

 Some positives and negatives to this choice:

-+ Much less work for you or your employer in terms of administering this arrangement.
++ This arrangement is much less work for you and/or your employer in terms of administering the arrangement.
 Your U.S. / foreign employer's HR department will breathe a sigh of relief.

 + You get HR support specific to your Canadian context from your PEO firm, including Canadian benefits.